eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 1. Open the COBOL Language Support extension settings.
 2. Switch from **User** to **Workspace**.
-3. Specify the paths of the folders containing copybooks:
+3. Specify the paths of the folders containing copybooks under **Cpy-manager: Paths-local**.
-   - Under **Cpy-manager: Paths-local** for standard IBM Enterprise COBOL and Datacom.
-   - Under **Cpy-manager: Paths-local: Idms** for the IDMS dialect.
    - **Tip:** We recommend that you specify relative paths from the workspace root.
 To obtain the relative path of a folder in your workspace, right-click it in the folder tree and select **Copy Relative Path**.
    - You can use [Glob](https://www.npmjs.com/package/glob) wildcards, such as * to substitute one whole level of the path.
 For example, specifying the path `*/copybooks` searches all subfolders named "copybooks" in  subfolders of your workspace root, while the path `copybooks/*` searches all subfolders one level below the `copybooks` folder in the workspace root.
 For more information on available wildcards, see the [Glob Primer](https://www.npmjs.com/package/glob#Glob-Primer)
    - The folders are searched in the order they are listed, or in alphabetical order if multiple paths are indexed by a wildcard.
 If two folders contain a copybook with the same file name, the one from the folder higher on the list is used.